StephenGenusa/AI-Notes/Domain Adaption - A Comprehensive Guide to Specializing Large Language Models.md

 The journey typically begins by selecting an appropriate pre-trained base LLM.
 From there, a series of key decisions and potential stages arise:

-1.  **Domain Adaptation (Further Pre-training - FP):** If an application demands deep, nuanced understanding of a specific field's knowledge, vocabulary, and characteristic writing style (e.g., medicine, law, finance), the LLM undergoes further pre-training.
+1.  **Domain Adaptation (Further Pre-training - FP):** If an application demands deep, nuanced details of a specific field's knowledge, vocabulary, and characteristic writing style (e.g., medicine, law, finance), the LLM undergoes further pre-training.
 This involves continuing its training exclusively on a large, high-quality corpus of text from that domain.
 The goal is for the LLM to internalize these domain-specific patterns, effectively learning to "think" and "communicate" like an expert in that area.

 2.  **Instruction Following (Supervised Fine-tuning - SFT):** To make the LLM more controllable and useful for interactive tasks, it is then fine-tuned on a dataset of "instruction-response" pairs.
-These examples teach the model how to understand and accurately follow specific commands or answer questions in a desired format (e.g., "Summarize this document: {document} -> {summary}", "Translate this to French: {text} -> {translation}").
+These examples teach the model how to accurately follow specific commands or answer questions in a desired format (e.g., "Summarize this document: {document} -> {summary}", "Translate this to French: {text} -> {translation}").
 This stage is crucial for developing models that can act as helpful assistants or execute defined tasks.

 3.  **Preference Alignment (RLHF/DPO):** Even after SFT, a model's outputs might not always align perfectly with human expectations for qualities like helpfulness, harmlessness, truthfulness, or conciseness.
 Preference alignment techniques, such as Reinforcement Learning from Human Feedback (RLHF) or Direct Preference Optimization (DPO), further refine the model.
 This is achieved by training the LLM (or an auxiliary reward model in RLHF) on data where humans have indicated preferences between different model-generated responses to the same prompt.
 This "steers" the LLM towards generating outputs that are more desirable and trustworthy.